 While DEET-based insect repellents are usually recommended for keeping mosquitoes away from you, they can be harmful to both you and the environment.
-While DEET repellents may be necessary if you’re in an area with mosquito-borne diseases, you can use effective insect repellents made from essential oils if you’re just hanging out at home!
+DEET repellents may be necessary if you’re in an area with mosquito-borne diseases, but you can use effective insect repellents made from essential oils if you’re just hanging out at home!

 Here are seven essential oils that are scientifically proven to repel mosquitoes!